 At this point we can schedule the evaluation, or, it may be appropriate to refer you to another type of service.
 If you are not ready to schedule an evaluation at this time, we do keep the paperwork on file for about eighteen months should you change your plans.If your first telephone call to our office is directly to a licensed psychologist, they will return your call as well as give your name and telephone number to the administrative assistant who will also contact you to initiate the above sequence.

-Please click here to access our Evaluation Process Flow Chart OR You can get started now by filling out the new client information form.
+Please click here to access our Evaluation Process Flow Chart.